Homo floresiensis: Scandal over specimen damage

-Classification
+Classification and evolution

 Phylogeny and evolution

 Because of the deep neighbouring Lombok Strait, Flores remained an isolated island during episodes of low sea level.
 Therefore, the ancestors of H. floresiensis could only have reached the island by oceanic dispersal, most likely by rafting.
-The oldest stone tools on Flores are over 1 million years old.
+The oldest stone tools on Flores are around 1 million years old.
 Stone artifacts are absent from sites over 1.27 million years old, suggesting that the ancestors of H. floresiensis arrived after this time.

 In 2016, fossil teeth and a partial jaw from hominins assumed to be ancestral to H. floresiensis were discovered at Mata Menge, about 74 km from Liang Bua.
-They date to about 700,000 years ago and are noted by Australian archaeologist Gerrit van den Bergh for being even smaller than the later fossils.
-Based on these, he suggested that H. floresiensis derived from a population of H. erectus and rapidly shrank.
+They date to about 700,000 years ago.
+Other remains (including a humerus) were later described from Mata Menge, with the remains subsequently being directly assigned to H. floresiensis.
+These remains are about the same size or somewhat smaller than the remains from Liang Bua, suggesting the size of the species remained stable for hundreds of thousands of years up until its extinction.